Rasa-healthbot/healthbot/Progess.md

   **Sunday**
   Available members: Pragya, Ankit, Akriti

-  First DBSM session.
+  First DBMS session.
   Akriti explained it to Pragya.
   Akansha and Manya discussed with Akriti to have a breif session sometime later.
-  Akriti to provide material to remaining team who missed the impt session.
+  Akriti to provide material to remaining team who missed the important session.

   **26/7/21**
   **Monday**
   Available members: Manya, Pragya

-  Manya had encountered trouble using command prompt in windows while training the Bot so she started working on Command line   on Ubantu.
+  Manya had encountered trouble using command prompt in windows while training the Bot so she started working on Command line on Ubuntu.
 It was decided that Manya completes Twilio and NGrok part, whereas Pragya completes Pipeline and policies, and do their respective documentations ASAP with all the error they encounter in the process for easier and faster understanding of other team members!

   **27/7/21**
   **Tuesday**